I done did it!

 TWO: It dawned on me after the race on Saturday that I don't really have anything else to prove to myself—or to others—with regards to these kind of events, and that—to be perfectly frank—I really don't want to ever put myself through that degree of optional self-flagellation again!

-At 45 years of age, I am no longer a young man, and I no longer feel the "itch" of a young man to enter these kinds of events—and at this point in my life, that's A-okay with me.
+At 45 years of age, I am no longer a young man, and I no longer feel the "itch" of a young man to enter these kinds of events—and at this point in my life, that's a-okay with me.

 In fact, it's better than okay.